top of page

 Always Wear Your PFD

-With few exceptions, cold shock causes people to immediately lose control of their breathing.
-As a result, many of them suddenly drown – even though they can swim.
-A PFD greatly reduces the chance of sudden drowning due to cold shock and swimming failure.
+In cold water, the danger is extreme because cold shock causes most people to immediately lose control of their breathing.
+As a result, many of them drown within 6-10 feet of where they entered the water – even though they know how to swim.

-Cold water drowning can occur instantly if cold shock causes a person to gasp while their mouth is underwater.
+Instant Drowning: If cold shock causes a person to gasp while their mouth is underwater, they instantly drown.
 That particular phenomenon used to be called "Sudden Disappearance Syndrome", and it's worth emphasizing that you don't suddenly disappear and sink to the bottom if you're wearing a properly secured PFD.

 Sudden Disappearance